Part I Overview Information

 2. Content and Form of Application Submission

-If the applicant has been lawfully admitted to the United States for permanent residence, the Permanent Resident of U.S. block should be checked on the Face Page of the PHS 416-1 application.
-Applicants who have applied for and have not yet been granted admission as a permanent resident should also insert the word "pending."
+If the applicant has been lawfully admitted to the United States for Permanent Residence, the appropriate item should be checked on the face page of the application.
+Applicants who have applied for but have not yet been granted admission as a permanent resident should check the Permanent Resident block on the face page of the PHS 416-1 application, and should also write in the word "pending."
 A notarized statement documenting legal admission for permanent residence must be submitted prior to the issuance of an award.

 3. Submission Dates and Times